RedisLabs/redislabs-docs/content/rs/_index.md

          /redis_enterprise_software/
 ---

 [Redis Enterprise](https://redis.com/redis-enterprise/advantages/) is a self-managed, enterprise-grade version of Redis.

+With Redis Enterprise, you get many enterprise-grade capabilities, including:
+- Linear scalability
+- High availability, backups, and recovery
+- Predictable performance
+- 24/7 suppport

 You can run Redis Enterprise Software in an on-premises data center or on your preferred cloud platform.

 ## Get started
 Build a small-scale cluster with the Redis Enterprise Software container image.